fmezou/lappupdate/README.md

   * updaters family ([Avast Software Updater](https://www.avast.com/f-software-updater), [FileHippo App Manager](http://filehippo.com/download_app_manager) (formerly FileHippo Update Checker)...): theses tools are well designed for home PC connected to internet, but they mix the two following functions (checking the availability of updates from the editor web site, checking installed local applications).
 In my point of view, theses function must be separated to consider the case where target PC are not connected or the need to centralise custom software updates.

-So I choose to develop my own deployment system built around two main module : the first one, named appdeploy, deploys application, the second one, named appdownload, checks and downloads applications updates if any (or the full installation package).
+So I choose to develop my own deployment system built around two main module : the first one, named lappdeploy, deploys application, the second one, named lapptrack, checks and downloads applications updates if any (or the full installation package).

 # Requirements

 The requirements for this project were:

-  * appdeploy must run on windows 7 without prerequisites (I.e. no agent must be prior installed).
+  * lappdeploy must run on windows 7 without prerequisites (I.e. no agent must be prior installed).
 Theses implies that this modules must be written in [Command shell](https://technet.microsoft.com/en-us/library/cc754340.aspx#BKMK_OVR) or [Windows Script Host](https://msdn.microsoft.com/library/d1wf56tt.aspx).
-  * appdeploy must run from a network share (aka from a UNC path) or a removable disk (CD or DVD, USB stick...).
+  * lappdeploy must run from a network share (aka from a UNC path) or a removable disk (CD or DVD, USB stick...).
-  * appdeploy must work with any type of installation package (MSI package, EXE package or a classic distribution with files and a setup.exe).
+  * lappdeploy must work with any type of installation package (MSI package, EXE package or a classic distribution with files and a setup.exe).
-  * appdeploy must have pre install and post installation hook to customize the start menu or install additional packs (e.g. Firefox extension, ~VirtualBox Extension Pack, Tortoise Language Pack...)
+  * lappdeploy must have pre install and post installation hook to customize the start menu or install additional packs (e.g. Firefox extension, ~VirtualBox Extension Pack, Tortoise Language Pack...)

-# appdeploy
+# lappdeploy

 This script is a public script.
 It launches the installer package of the standard application.
 See Usage description syntax for details about used